Adidas Combat Speed Wrestling Shoes

 adidas combat speed wrestling shoes 8 models pictured

 Adidas Combat Speeds are one of the most iconic shoe lines of all time.
-Pictured above are 8 of many model/colorways of Combat Speeds.
+Pictured above are 8 of many models/colorways of Combat Speeds.
 The leftmost red and black pair are originals.
 The black and white pair and all blue pair are colorways of the most recent release, Combat Speed 5s.

 Combat Speeds have been worn by wrestlers since the late 1980s and they're still made to this day.
 Now on the Combat Speed 5, these shoes actually had more than 5 models.
 This is because they weren't offiicially called "Combat Speeds" until the 1990s.
 Shoes that are almost identical with the same sole were made in the 1980s by Adidas, but not officially stamped as "Combat Speeds".